braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 There are two ways you can check a user's push subscription state with Braze:

-1. __User Profile:__ You can access individual user profiles through the Braze dashboard on the **User Search** page.
+1. **User Profile**: You can access individual user profiles through the Braze dashboard on the **User Search** page.
 Here, you can look up user profiles by email address, phone number, or external user ID.
 Once in a user profile, you can select the **Engagement** tab to view and manually adjust a user's subscription state. <br><br>
-2. __Rest API Export:__ You can export individual user profiles in JSON format using the export [Users by segment][segment] or [Users by identifier][identifier] endpoints.
+2. **Rest API Export**: You can export individual user profiles in JSON format using the export [Users by segment][segment] or [Users by identifier][identifier] endpoints.
 Braze will return a push tokens object that contains push enablement information per device.

 ## Push enablement {#push-enabled}

 A user is "Push Enabled" or "Push Registered" if they have an active push token for an app in your app group.
+Unlike the push subscription state, a user's push enablement status is app-specific.

 ![Push Enablement][1]{: style="float:right;max-width:50%;margin-left:15px;"}

-On the **Engagement** tab in a user's profile, you will see **Push Registered For** followed by an app name or two dashes (**&#45;&#45;**), if no app information exists for that device.
+On the **Engagement** tab in a user's profile, you will see **Push Registered For** followed by an app name.
+If no app information exists for that device, you will see  two dashes (**&#45;&#45;**).
 There will be an entry for every device that belongs to the user.

 If the device entry's app name is prefixed by `Foreground:`, the app is authorized to receive both foreground push notifications (visible to the user) and background push notifications (not visible to the user) on that device.